craignicholson/docker-quickstart/06_Security/README.md

 ## Identity Roles

-Making sure we understand the concept of roles in UCP will determine our ability to apply them in RBAC.
+Making sure we understand the concept of roles in UCP (Universal Control Plane) will determine our ability to apply them in RBAC.

 This lesson will help define what roles have what types of permissions.

 With the Universal Control Plane, Docker has two types of users:

 - Adminstrators - can make changes to the UCP swarm
 - Regular Users - have permissions to full control to no access to any number of resources.

-Within the UCP, only users that are dsignated as 'administrators' can make changes to the swarms.
+Within the Universal Control Plane, only users that are designated as 'administrators' can make changes to the swarms.

 - User Management
 - Organization Management